washingtonpost/FastFEC/README.md

 # FastFEC

 A C program to stream and parse FEC filings, writing output to CSV.
-This project is in early stages but works on a wide variety of filings and will benefit from additional rigorous testing.

 ## Installation